Veterinary Compassion Fatigue

 Shift Your Perspective

-Caregivers are often empathetic by nature.
+Caregivers are empathetic by nature.
 Growing weary of the work is one thing but pervasive apathy is another.
 Rekindle your true calling to the service of others by taking a lateral approach.
 Offer your time to the community.
 Volunteering with children is a rewarding way to give back and extend that generous heart of yours.
 Nurturing your natural assets in new ways can brighten your outlook.
-Shifting your approach results in shifting your attitude.
-Ultimately, you’ll be able to take that attitude with you back to your Veterinary work and overcome any dispiritedness.
+Shifting your approach will result in shifting your attitude.
+Ultimately, you’ll be able to take that new positive attitude with you back to your Veterinary work and overcome any dispiritedness.

 Sip, Sleep and Smile